Awatapu College: Structure

-Changes

-2015

-2015 saw the renovations of the Gymnasium, which was fully finished in Term 2 of 2016.

 Houses

 Each student at Awatapu College is assigned a house.
 Since 2011, each house is named after a famous New Zealand person.

 Each house has two student leaders (Year 13 students).

 Throughout the year, there are various competitions between the Houses called "House Competitions", additional to the annual Swimming Sports, Athletics Sports and Cross-Country.
 Previously, each house was named after their colours in Te Reo Māori: Kikorangi, Whero, Kowhai and Kakariki, respectively.

 Annual Events and Publications

 School Magazine

 The School Magazine, or "Yearbook" is given to students at the end of each year, usually on the senior sign out day.
 Students receive a copy of the magazine for free if they have paid the activity donation in their school fees, or can buy one for just $15.
 Early on, the magazine was titled "CHRYSALIS", referring to the transition of students from adolescence to more mature adults.

 Throughout the year, a committee of Year 13 students and teachers organise the content, design and publishing of the magazine.
 Usually, the cover of the magazine is a photo of a special event or a submitted design.

 In 2013, many older magazines were scanned and uploaded to the school's website by former College Archivist Dr Sue Stirling, making them available for anyone to download and view.
 These range from 1976 through to 2009.
 According to Dr Stirling, older versions may be made available.